hanzeewoo/hanzeewoo/README.md

 **Understanding the Impact of Visual Noise on OCR**

-Investigating how visual noise and document degradation affect OCR recognition and exploring ways to evaluate OCR robustness under challenging document conditions.
+Investigating how different types and levels of **visual noise and document degradation** affect OCR recognition performance.

+The project explores OCR robustness under challenging document conditions and examines how visual characteristics relate to recognition quality.

-`Document AI` · `OCR` · `Visual Noise` · `Document Quality` · `Robustness`
+`Document AI` · `OCR` · `Visual Noise` · `Document Quality` · `OCR Robustness`

 <br/>